MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-scorable-dialogs.md

 ---
-title: Global message handlers using Scorables
+title: Global message handlers using scorables
 description: Create more flexible dialogs using scorables within the  Bot Builder SDK for .NET.
 author: matthewshim-ms
 ms.author: v-shimma